 The primary sources of funding for these activities are the state agency, the Arizona Department of Health Services (ADHS), the U.S. Department of Health and Human Services (DHHS), and the Centers for Disease Control and Prevention (CDC).

 PHEP works in partnership with other public health departments, local governments, schools, community-based organizations, professional associations, and a range of healthcare providers and facilities including hospitals, primary care clinics, long term care facilities, and emergency medical service providers.

 This information and trainings are designed to assist local organizations in preparing and planning for emergencies.
 Opportunities to practice emergency preparedness and planning skills are also identified.

-Learn more about 15 Public Health Preparedness Capabilities → [PDF] [HTML]
+Download the 15 Public Health Preparedness Capabilities → [PDF]

 The video below is provided by the CDC.
 It describes what an Emergency Operations Center (EOC) is, how it fits within the framework of Incident Management Systems, how it functions and the benefits of establishing one and the importance of routine use in maintaining it.